Creative Content

 Dry skin in winter is so prevalent that it can feel like an inescapable side effect of the season.
 In New England, as the temperature plummets in the late fall and early winter, symptoms of dry skin tend to appear once the humidity outside falls under 10 percent.
 Though common, skin dryness in winter is avoidable for those ready to counter it with a strategic skin care routine.
 Dermatologist Dr. Abigail Waldman explains why dry skin occurs in the winter and shares her tips for a season of health

-I'm a content creator and storyteller with a love of anything creative, innovative, and experimental.
-I have experience in both nonfiction (health communications) and fiction.
+I'm a digital innovator and content leader with a love of anything creative, innovative, and analytical.
+I'm especially interested in optimizing hospital marketing.

 Selected Writing for Physicians